tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

    - **Strategy**: Purchase older homes in need of updates

 # Deer Run

+## 1. Nearby Amenities & Attractions

+Deer Run, located in Calgary's southeast quadrant, offers residents a variety of amenities and attractions:

+- **Recreational Facilities**:
+  - **Fish Creek Provincial Park**: Enveloping the community to the east and south, this expansive park provides extensive trails, picnic areas, and natural landscapes for outdoor enthusiasts.
+  - **Bow River Access**: The neighborhood's proximity to the Bow River offers opportunities for fishing, kayaking, and scenic views.

+- **Shopping & Dining**:
+  - **Deer Valley Market Place**: Located nearby, this shopping center offers grocery stores, restaurants, and essential services for daily needs.
+  - **Southcentre Mall**: A short drive away, providing a wide range of retail stores and dining options.

+- **Educational Institutions**:
+  - **Deer Run School**: A public elementary school serving the community.
+  - **Wilma Hansen School**: A public junior high school located in the adjacent community of Queensland.

+- **Transportation**:
+  - **Major Roadways**: Proximity to Bow Bottom Trail and Deerfoot Trail facilitates convenient access to other parts of the city.
+  - **Public Transit**: Accessible bus routes connect residents to various city areas.

+## 2. Housing Construction Period

+Development in Deer Run began in the late 1970s, with the neighborhood being established in 1978.
+The area features homes primarily built during this period, reflecting the architectural styles of that era. ([en.wikipedia.org](https://en.wikipedia.org/wiki/Deer_Run%2C_Calgary?utm_source=chatgpt.com))

+## 3. Common Building Types

+The neighborhood offers a range of housing options:

+- **Single-Family Detached Homes**: Predominantly bungalows and two-story homes with spacious lots.
+- **Townhouses**: Various multi-family units cater to different housing preferences.

+This variety accommodates a wide range of residents, from young professionals to families and retirees.

+## 4. Zoning Regulations

+Deer Run's zoning is primarily residential, with designations such as:

+- **Residential – Contextual One Dwelling (R-C1)**: Allows for single-family detached homes.
+- **Residential – Contextual One/Two Dwelling (R-C2)**: Permits single-family and duplex homes, promoting moderate density.

+These zoning regulations facilitate a variety of housing options, enabling the development of multiple units per lot in designated areas.

+## 5. Population & Growth

+As of the 2021 Census, Deer Run has a population of approximately 4,910 residents.
+The neighborhood has experienced stable population levels, with a slight decline from previous years. ([calgary.ca](https://www.calgary.ca/content/dam/www/csps/cns/documents/community_social_statistics/community-profiles/deer-run.pdf?utm_source=chatgpt.com))

+## 6. Average Income in the Area

+The median total household income in Deer Run is $102,000, which is higher than Calgary's median of $98,000, indicating a relatively affluent community. ([calgary.ca](https://www.calgary.ca/content/dam/www/csps/cns/documents/community_social_statistics/community-profiles/deer-run.pdf?utm_source=chatgpt.com))

+## 7. Crime Rate

+Deer Run maintains a moderate crime rate, comparable to other Calgary neighborhoods.
+The community is considered safe, with active neighborhood watch programs and community engagement contributing to overall security. ([areavibes.com](https://www.areavibes.com/calgary-ab/deer%2Brun/?utm_source=chatgpt.com))

+## 8. Rental Supply & Demand

+The rental market in Deer Run is stable, influenced by:

+- **Proximity to Natural Amenities**: Attracts individuals and families seeking a balance between urban living and access to green spaces.
+- **Educational Institutions**: Nearby schools increase demand from families prioritizing education.

+The supply includes a mix of older homes and renovated units, catering to a broad tenant base.

+## 9. Average Rents

+- **One-Bedroom Apartment**: Approximately $1,500 per month.
+- **Two-Bedroom Apartment**: Approximately $1,800 per month.
+- **Single-Family Home**: Ranges from $2,500 to $3,500 per month, depending on size and condition.

+These figures are estimates and can vary based on specific property features and market conditions.

+## 10. Neighborhood Classification (A, B, C, D)

+Deer Run is considered a **B neighborhood**, characterized by:

+- **Proximity to Natural Amenities**: Offers residents access to parks and recreational facilities.
+- **Stable Housing Market**: Demonstrates consistent property values and demand.
+- **Community Engagement**: Active participation in local events and initiatives.

+This classification indicates a stable investment environment with potential for appreciation.

+## 11. Long-Term Potential Appreciation vs. Current Returns and Cash Flow

+- **Appreciation Potential**: Moderate.
+The neighborhood's desirable location and amenities contribute to steady property value increases.
+- **Current Returns and Cash Flow**: Moderate.
+While rental demand is stable, property prices may result in modest net rental yields.

+Investors should balance expectations of appreciation with realistic cash flow projections.

+## 12. Average House Prices

+As of late 2024, the average house price in Deer Run is approximately $540,490.
+Over the past year, the neighborhood has seen an 8.5% increase in average sold price, indicating a strong appreciation trend. ([zolo.ca](https://www.zolo.ca/calgary-real-estate/deer-run/trends?utm_source=chatgpt.com))

+## 13. Real Estate Investment Strategies for Deer Run

+1. **Buy and Hold**:
+   - **Strategy**: Acquire properties to benefit from long-term appreciation and rental income.
+   - **Consideration**

 # Aspen Woods
 # Willow Park
 # Bankview